FnxNickname/Adventura-Front/README.md

 If you have a smartphone under Android, scan this QR code to download Expo Go : https://expo.dev/go?sdkVersion=54&platform=android&device=true

-npm install

-(This installs all required npm packages.)

 Open the Adventura folder in Visual Studio Code

 Run this command in the terminal to install all the packages needed :